JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 sol.t[5]
 ```

-is the solution of the 2nd variable (`y`) at the the 5th time point.
+is the solution of the 2nd variable (`y`) at the 5th time point.
 Notice that
 the 5th time point is `0.4` since we set `saveat=0.1`.
 If we did not set `saveat`,
 this would be adaptively chosen.
 More details on handling the solution type
 [can be found in the DifferentialEquations.jl documentation](http://docs.juliadiffeq.org/latest/basics/solution.html).